System fibreglass mesh for EWI systems

 • Coloured in white with logotype of KABE

-SUBSTRATE PREPARATION: Before applying the glass fibre mesh to performance a reinforcing coat, it is necessary to glue and anchor the system thermal insulation in accordance with external thermal insulation composite system (ETICS) technology.
-In order to provide an even surface of boards installed, the whole face surface of the EPS should be ground with a thick sand paper or the so-called ‘grater’ in order to eliminate any surface unevenness.
-First the edges of window and door openings should be reinforced by means of fixing to their corners diagonally running (i.e., at an angle of 45°) fibreglass mesh (with the dimensions of 25 x 30 cm) with the use of KOMBI or KOMBI WM2 base coat (in the case of insulation based on mineral wool).
-It is necessary to assemble corner profiles, throat profiles, window profiles, expansion profiles (if required), set the windowsills and other protective and finishing boards.
-The reinforcing coat must be applied on even, clean and previously sanded surfaces of EPS and mineral wool boards, not earlier than 3 days from the date of board installation.
-The surface of boards to be even and dedusted.
-EPS boards which were exposed for a longer period of time to UV radiation should be wiped in order to remove the weathered and yellowish layer.
-Note: All unevennesses to be eliminated and discontinuities of thermal insulation (gaps, etc.) filled in.
-After grinding, it is necessary to dedust the surface (preferably by mechanical means) as the remaining particles may make up an anti–adhesive layer (which deteriorates the subsequent thermal insulations adhesion).
+SUBSTRATE PREPARATION: Before applying the fibreglass mesh to carry out a reinforcing coat, it is necessary to glue and anchor the thermal insulation layer of the system in accordance with external thermal insulation composite system (ETICS) technology.
+In order to obtain an even surface of all the boards installed, the whole front surface of the EPS board should be sanded using a trowel covered with suitable coarse sandpaper or the so-called “grater” in order to eliminate any surface unevenness.
+First, the edges of window and door openings should be reinforced by fixing to their corners diagonally (i.e., at a 45° angle) fi breglass mesh (with the dimensions 25 x 30 cm) using KOMBI or KOMBI WM2 adhesive/base coat (for EWI systems based on mineral wool).
+It is necessary to assemble corner profi les, throat profi les, window profi les, expansion profiles (if required), set the windowsills and other protective and fi nishing boards.
+The reinforced layer can be applied on even, cleaned (previously sanded) surfaces of EPS or mineral wool boards, not earlier than 3 days from the date of board installation.
+The surface of boards should be even and dedusted.
+EPS boards exposed to UV radiation for a longer period of time should be wiped in order to remove the weathered and yellowish layer.
+Note: All unevenness should be eliminated, while discontinuities of thermal insulation (gaps, etc.) should be filled in.
+After grinding, it is necessary to dedust the surface (preferably by mechanical means), as the remaining particles may make up an anti-adhesive layer (which deteriorates the subsequent thermal insulations adhesion).

-DRYING: The drying time for the reinforcing coat is min.
-3 days (+20°C, 65% RH).
-After this period of time, you can apply a primer and after its curing is completed, a render.
-Note: Drying time may be longer due to low temperatures and high relative humidity.
+DRYING: The drying time for the reinforced layer is min.
+3 days (drying at +20°C and at a relative air humidity of 65%).
+After this period, you can apply a primer and once its curing is completed, a render.
+Note: At low temperatures and high air humidity, the render drying time may be longer.

-USEFUL HINTS: The reinforcing coat on the surface of thermal insulation to be performed not later than after 30 days from adhering it.
-Any longer contact of thermal insulation with atmospheric conditions can compromise threat for proper base coat adhesion.
+USEFUL HINTS: The reinforcing layer on the thermal insulation surface should be carried out not later than after 30 days from gluing.
+Any longer exposure of thermal insulation to weather conditions can compromise proper base coat adhesion.
 In order to avoid cracks and unevenness, it is necessary to complete a single application to any architectural element in one working cycle.
-The base coat should be applied on dry days at temperatures between 5-25°C. All tools must be cleaned with water after finishing work.
-Avoid working on surfaces exposed to direct sunlight, in strong winds or at a high air humidity.
-To protect the still wet reinforcing coat against inclement weather conditions, scaffolding should be covered with some protective netting or tarpaulins.
-While setting the mesh in the base coat, it is necessary to pay attention to the fact that no empty spaces were formed under the mesh.
-While using corner protective profiles, the mesh should be put through the profile at least from one side.
-Before render application, check if the mesh is not damaged or if base coat layer is not missing.
+The adhesive/base coat should be applied and dried on dry days at temperatures between +5°C and +25°C. Wash tools with water immediately after finishing work.
+Avoid working on surfaces directly exposed to sunlight, as well as in strong winds and at high air humidity.
+In order to protect the undried reinforced layer against severe weather conditions, it is recommended to use appropriate protective meshes or tarpaulins on scaff olds.
+While embedding the mesh in the adhesive/base coat, it is necessary to pay attention to the fact that no empty spaces were formed under the mesh.
+While using corner protective profi les, the mesh should be put through the profileat least from one side.
+Prior to render application, check if the mesh is not damaged or if the adhesive/base coat is not missing.